Kitware/wslink/python/README.rst

 RPC and publish/subscribe
 -------------------------

-The initial users of wslink driving its development are VTK_ and ParaViewWeb_.
+The initial users of wslink driving its development are VTK_ and ParaView_.
 ParaViewWeb and vtkWeb require:

 * RPC - a remote procedure call that can be fired by the client and return